 This is kind of tricky and fuzzy, but suffice it to say that there’s a gauntlet that you have to go through before you respond calmly in situations where others get over-amped up or freeze and you won’t know that you’ve made it through until you’ve been tested and had one or more successful outcomes…be it simulated (realistically) or real.

 What you’ll find is that the more you’ve practiced a given fine or complex motor skill, the longer you’ll be able to perform it at higher pulse rates and higher adrenaline (among other brain chemical/hormone) levels.
 In other words, it’s more accurate to say that fine motor skills that haven’t been practiced enough will fail when you have an extreme reaction to an extreme stress event.

 MYTH 4.
 You fall down and stop fighting or die when you get shot.

 At the beginning of the Global War On Terror, people were getting shot with non immediate life threatening wounds, not realizing they were shot (and still fighting) and then, when they saw that they were shot, falling on the ground screaming like what they’d seen people do on TV and sometimes even dying.

 It’s what we see on TV & movies.
 When you play paintball and get hit, you raise your gun and yell “I’m hit” or “I’m out” and stop fighting.
 Same with airsoft.
 Same with MOST wax bullet and simunition training.
 It’s not reality.

 There’s a 90%+ chance that you’ll survive a single gunshot wound…and that’s without body armor.
+If you are conscious and realize that you’ve been shot, regardless of the number of times, there’s a 90% chance that you’ll survive.
 SO KEEP FIGHTING IF YOU GET HIT and finish the fight!